MarkMoudy/coreos-docker-CI-demo/README.md

 `ExecStartPost` - this sets the key/value of the service to etcd and is using modifiers to fill in the path.
 [More Info](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/#advanced-unit-files)

+### Ambassadors
+Ambassadors are containers who's sole purpose is to help connect containers across multiple hosts.
+The goal here is to use ambassadors to register into etcd for us.
+Using CenturyLink etcd ambassador container for simplicity.

+### etcd, systemd, and Fleet
+You can use [sidekick systemd unit files](http://coreos.com/docs/launching-containers/launching/launching-containers-fleet/#run-a-simple-sidekick) to register and de-register services to etcd.
+Using the Jenkins service as an example, there are two files to inspect `jenkins@8080.1.service` and `jenkins-discovery.1.service`. jenkins-discovery.1.service announces the jenkins service to etcd and removes the key after stopping.

 #### Notes
 * CoreOS has a [Chaos Monkey](https://twitter.com/spkane/status/364969488967401472) deal implemented so the nodes will randomly shut down and kick you out.
 Use vagrant to reload the node that crashed to get the shared folders back.
 [Fix](http://coreos.com/docs/cluster-management/debugging/prevent-reboot-after-update/)